tfwio/py-FFutil/readme.md

   --list-gif            [see --gif] Since we generate GIFs, lets try to find
                         them all starting at a given path.
   --clean               DELETE cover and metadata IF EXIST.
+  --FFnfo               Show some information about a video file.
   --pix                 EXPORT cover image with AtomicParsley (if present).
   --dump, -d            EXPORT cover image and metadata.
   --cover, -c           IMPORT [file]-cover[.ext].